Vietnamese airlines granted access to U.S. market for first time

 CAPA Centre for Aviation Chief Analyst Brendan Sobie said the FAA rating was important for Vietnam symbolically and politically.

-But he said Vietnamese airlines could struggle to make U.S. flights profitable because of the lack of demand from high-paying business travellers.
+But he said Vietnamese airlines could struggle to make U.S. flights profitable because of the lack of demand from high-paying business travelers.

-Vietnam Airlines CEO Duong Tri Thanh told Reuters last year that airline could open routes to the United States despite such commercial limitations, due to a government mandate to help grow the economy.
+“For Vietnam Airlines, launching routes to the U.S. is our political responsibility as a national airline.
+Whether or not the route is commercially feasible depends quite a lot on technical issues and aircraft,” the airline said in a statement.

-The airline did not respond immediately to a request for comment on Friday.
+Vietnam Airlines said it was in talks with Airbus and Boeing about potential jet purchases for the U.S. route, but the earliest they were expected to arrive was in 2022.
+In the meantime its existing codeshares with Delta Air Lines could be expanded after the rating.

 Budget carrier VietJet said it plans to purchase wide-body jets capable of non-stop U.S. flights and believes its experience in keeping costs down will give it an effective business model.

-“We plan to open routes to cities with Vietnamese communities living in the United States such as in California, serving the large travelling and commercial demand from customers,” the airline said in a statement.
+“We plan to open routes to cities with Vietnamese communities living in the United States such as in California, serving the large traveling and commercial demand from customers,” VietJet’s vice president To Viet Thang said in a statement.

 The FAA last year sent a team to Vietnam to conduct a safety assessment.